-Only the race jury can decide on implementing penalties and sanctions on participants breaking the rules or behaving in any way that is damaging towards the race reputation, other participants or the sport itself.
+Only the race jury can decide on implementing penalties and sanctions on participants breaking the rules or behaving in any way that is damaging towards the race's reputation, other participants or the sport itself.
 The race organizers' main goal is for as many riders to finalize the race as possible.
 A penalty in this context will therefore always be a time penalty in the first instance, unless the seriousness of the violation calls for an outright disqualification / exclusion as the only appropriate measure.
-Smaller breaches of the regulations are punished with at least 10-minute time penalty.